 Add a rod of the metal to be used for the coating.
 Heat that rod to a temperature so high that the metal dissolves into individual atoms.
 The atoms mix with the various reactive gases to get the color and finish effects you want and are then deposited in a very thin layer – 2 to 5 microns – on the faucets.

 A micron is one-millionth of a meter or 1/26,000 of an inch.
 The average human hair is 83 microns thick.
-The smallest the human eye with excellent vision can see without magnification is about 5 microns.
+The smallest a human eye with excellent vision can see without magnification is about 5 microns.

 From long experience, we know that PVD is nearly impossible to accidentally scratch or mar, never fades or changes color, and resists all forms of soiling.